SteeMod/chatbot/README.md

 # Streamlit AI Agents Application

 This Streamlit application serves as an interface for interacting with three distinct AI agents, each designed to perform specific tasks.
-The application is structured with a main entry point (Home.py) and additional pages for each agent, facilitating user interaction and showcasing the capabilities of each AI model.
-The streamlit application also uses a fastapi backend for a agent #1 (ReAct) and agent #3 (RAG) endpoints.
+The application is structured with a main entry point  and additional pages for each agent, facilitating user interaction and showcasing the capabilities of each AI model

 ## Installation